 I am a naturally curious person.
 I’ve always felt driven to understand the core of what binds us together as human beings.
 I’ve always hesitated to limit myself into one specific discipline in life and believe that possessing a strong interdisciplinary background is necessary to understand our world’s greatest challenges, let alone solve them.
 I have a background in applied linguistics, German, Persian, Russian, cultural studies, international affairs, web development, user research, and design.
-I am currently pursuing a master’s in Human Computer Interaction at the Georgia Institute of Technology .
+I have a master’s in Human Computer Interaction from the Georgia Institute of Technology .

 This website’s design alone speaks volumes about my range of experiences and studies that have led me down a winding path to become the person who I am today.
 This website’s design is inspired from graphic design and typography pioneers from the Bauhaus Movement , including Herbert Bayer and Jan Tschichold.
 I was introduced to and inspired by the Bauhaus movement and its design philosophy while studying in the very city in which the movement began — Weimar, Germany.

 While living in Weimar, Germany, I frequently spent time wandering through the halls of museums and the Bauhaus University in awe of the movement’s vast influence and impact on so many aspects of our modern lives from industrial to graphic design.
 As a student of culture and language, I immersed myself in poetry as I traced the steps of the great German poets down cobblestone streets, Goethe and Schiller, who spent much of their lives in Weimar.
 As a student of politics I was inspired by the Weimar Republic, Germany’s first, short-lived attempt at establishing a democracy.